 A rice water treatment should only be done once every four to six weeks.
-Protein treatments are a science and shouldn’t be carried out every single week.
+Using protein treatments is a science and shouldn’t be carried out every single week.

 Remember, healthy hair consists of a balance between protein and water and you don’t want to end up on the other side which is protein overload.

 Oils are often misunderstood when it comes to haircare.
-Oils do not penetrate the hairshaft so they do not provide moisture.
+Although some oils can penetrate the hair shaft, they do not provide moisture as such.

-What they do, is seal your hair and can be beneficial when it comes sealing in moisture.
+What they do, is seal your hair and can even fill the hair strand so that moisture cannot penetrate.
+This can be beneficial when it comes to sealing in moisture.

 Sealing your hair with oils can, therefore, reverse the moisture overload symptoms you may be experiencing.